 Through full-scale, 1:1 mock-ups, we were able to test, validate, and collaborate with engineers to develop a viable structural approach.
 This process extended to all elements of the project, from joinery to glazing, ensuring that every detail was resolved through direct engagement with making.
 This project demonstrates that meaningful sustainable and regenerative architecture does not require scale—it requires intent.
 By reinterpreting history through a contemporary lens, we aim to inspire a renewed appreciation for traditional knowledge systems among younger generations.
 The principles of modularity, integrity, and cultural relevance explored here are inherently replicable.

-Oh Ho House has been recognised by RIBA.
-Beyond the accolade, what do you hope this project and its chapadi stone system signals to the profession about low?carbon, locally rooted construction?
+OHHO House has been recognised by RIBA.
+Beyond the accolade, what do you hope this project and its chapadi stone system signal to the profession about low-carbon, locally rooted construction?

 I strongly believe that materials like stone—abundant, recyclable, and enduring—can play a significant role in reducing reliance on carbon-intensive construction methods.
 When used responsibly, they offer a pathway toward a more sustainable and regenerative built environment.